meteor/meteor/content/collections.md

 Lists.attachSchema(Lists.schema);
 ```

-What this means is that now every time we call `Lists.insert()`, `Lists.update()`, `Lists.upsert()`, first our document or modifier will be checked against the schema (in subtly different ways depending on the exact mutator).
+What this means is that now every time we call `Lists.insert()`, `Lists.update()`, `Lists.upsert()`, first our document or modifier will be automatically checked against the schema (in subtly different ways depending on the exact mutator).

 <h3 id="default-value">`defaultValue` and data cleaning</h3>

-One thing that Collection2 does is "cleans" data before sending it to the schema.
-This means, for instance, making an attempt to coerce types (converting strings to numbers for instance) and removing attributes not in the schema.
+One thing that Collection2 does is ["clean" the data](https://github.com/aldeed/meteor-simple-schema#cleaning-data) before sending it to the database.
+This includes but is not limited to:

-Another important thing it does is set values to fields that have not been set, and which have `defaultValue` set in the schema definition.
+1. Coercing types - converting strings to numbers
+2. Removing attributes not in the schema
+3. Assigning default values based on the `defaultValue` in the schema definition

 However, sometimes it's useful to do more complex initialization to documents before inserting them into collections.
 For instance, in the Todos app, we want to set the name of new lists to be `List X` where `X` is the next available unique letter.